rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 			- If you get no depth image, set Depth of Field, Ambient Occlusion and Detect Menus to off, as they won't work.
 7. (Optional) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.
+	- If you want faster, reduce value of FAST_AO_POINTS preprocessor definition.
+Default is 8 but 2-12 are all valid options.

 Enabled/disable effects
 -----------------------